 Begin by giving the pet a dry bath with a 1-part oak meal and 1-part baking soda mix.
 Simply cover the pet in the mix and then let it sit for a few minutes.
 Brush the oak meal/baking soda mix away and let the pet shake off any remaining powder.

-Not only will the odor be absorbed by this mix, but it will also draw oil away from fur.
-Once the dry bath is finished the pet should get a wet bath with a commercial skunk odor-removing shampoo.
+This mixture will not only absorb the odor but also draw oil away from fur.
+Once the dry bath is finished, the pet should get a wet bath with a commercial skunk odor-removing shampoo.
 Repeat the shampooing as many times as needed.

 Skunk Smell on Clothing

-Clothing, towels, bedding and any other fabric that can fit into a washing machine is salvageable after a skunk spraying.
-Wash all item at least twice with the strongest laundry detergent available.
-If able let the clothing air dry outside.
-This will help dissipate any remaining sent.
+Clothing, towels, bedding, and any other fabric that can fit into a washing machine is salvageable after a skunk spray.
+Wash all items at least twice with the strongest laundry detergent available.
+If possible, let the clothing air dry outside.
+This will help dissipate any remaining scent.

 Skunk Odor in the Home

-Skunk musk can spread pretty far and will drift into even the most air-tight spaces of a home or car.
+Skunk musk can spread pretty far and will drift into even the most airtight spaces of a home or car.
 The homeowner should open all the windows and doors.
-Set up a few fans to cycle air throughout the house.
+Set up a few fans to circulate air throughout the house.

-Use bleach to clean any surfaces that won’t be damaged by the harsh chemical.
+Clean any surfaces that the harsh chemical won’t harm with bleach.
 Other items can be washed with warm water and dish soap.
-The walls, floors and ceilings should be added to the list of areas to wipe down.
-If there is an air filter in the home change out or clean the filter.
-Odor eliminating sprays are also handy for clearing out skunk smell.
+The walls, floors, and ceilings should be added to the list of areas to wipe down.
+If there is an air filter in the home, change it out or clean the filter.
+Odor eliminating sprays are also handy for clearing out skunk smells.

 Carpet cleaners and shampoos can sometimes effectively remove the offensive smell, but they may have to be cleaned a few times before the odor is gone completely.
 Rugs should be hung outside to let them air out.